mrlordkaj/i2cdevlib-pi/README.md

 $ cd i2cdevlib-pi

-$ chmod +x install.sh
+$ make install

-$ ./install.sh
+$ ./install
 ```
-After script process all done, you can use the library with your linker `-li2cdev -lwiringPi -lpthread`.
+After script process all done, you can use the library with your linker `-li2cdev`.

 ## Build Demos